🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 What Trauma Can Look Like

-• Feeling anxious, tense, or on edge
+• Feeling anxious, tense, or constantly on edge

-• Trouble sleeping, nightmares, or flashbacks
+• Trouble sleeping, nightmares, or intrusive memories

-• Avoidance of certain people or places
+• Avoidance of certain people, places, or situations

 • Feeling detached, numb, or disconnected from others